-- Promote multimodal opportunities from Rockside Station in partnership with Cuyahoga Valley Scenic Railroad. - Provide safe pedestrian/bicycle access to the Countryside farms on the east side of Canal Road from the Towpath Trail.
+• Promote multimodal opportunities from Rockside Station in partnership with Cuyahoga Valley Scenic Railroad.

 - Improve scenic quality via vegetation management and ensure that management is consistent with recommendations in the Ohio & Erie Canal CLR. - Formalize visitor-created trails along the riverbank to minimize erosion and provide access for fishing. - Create a Canal Exploration Center upper loop trail on the west side of the railroad tracks, as defined in the trail plan (pages 68 and 76).